smucsclub/hacksmu/index.md

 "
   ],
   ["Who can apply?",
-  "We will consider applications from college and university students of all majors and skills, as well as select high school students."
+  "We will consider applications from college and university students of all majors and skills, as well as recent graduates and select high school students."
   ],

   [